wp-plugins/formidable/readme.txt

 * Added a trash can for forms as well as draft forms
 * Change the field width option from characters to pixels
 * Pro: Added multiple form styling templates, more styling options, and updated the default styling
-* Pro: Added repeatable fields and embeded forms
+* Pro: Added repeatable fields and embedded forms
 * Pro: Created form actions and consolidated notifications and add-ons
 * Pro: All form actions can use conditional logic
 * Pro: Added confirmation fields